Super Lawyers - Badge

 • Pest infestation: Pest infestation in or near food preparation can lead to unsafe food with a higher risk of food poisoning.
 Food facilities that don’t take proper pest prevention or removal steps could be liable.

-• Faulty transportation: If care isn’t taken to store foods during transportation properly, it could lead to an unsafe food supply.
-Improper raw material handling or packaging can also lead to different types of food poisoning.
+• Faulty transportation: If care isn’t taken to store food during transportation properly, it could lead to an unsafe food supply.
+Improper handling of raw material or packaging can also lead to different types of food poisoning.

 Liability in a Food Poisoning Lawsuit